-As SharePoint consultants, we often come across a question how HIPAA compliance is supported by this platform.
-In this article, we explore if a SharePoint solution is a safe place for sensitive healthcare information.
+As SharePoint consultants, we often come across a question how HIPAA compliance is supported by this platform as data breaches in healthcare has recently become a serious challenge.
+According to HIPAA Journal’s statistics, there have been 2,546 data breaches in 2009 – 2018 that resulted in the theft or exposure of almost 190 million medical records.
+So, in this article, we explore if a SharePoint solution is a safe place for sensitive healthcare information.

 HIPAA regulations are on guard of sensitive information in the healthcare industry.
 They require verification of a person or entity seeking access to Protected Health Information stored or transmitted electronically (ePHI): names, dates, geographical identifiers, medical record numbers, biometric identifiers and more.
 Also, HIPAA stipulates the security of ePHI against reading, writing, modifying or sharing.
 In relation to medical software, being HIPAA-compliant means that the application allows meeting the three safeguards of the HIPAA Security Rule:

 - Administrative safeguards.
 They require healthcare institutions to perform risk assessment and risk management.
 They also demand to develop and review information system activity reports, manage information access, implement security incident response, a security program, employee training, and more.

 - Technical safeguards.
 They involve common security controls, such as user authentication, authorization, access control, encryption, data integrity, and audit trail.